 - Include protein in every meal.
 Including lean protein helps control food craving big time!
 Make sure you intake good quality protein such as chicken breast, eggs, avocadoes, beans, etc. Greek yoghurt is also a good option for improved gut health and protein.

-- Fibre for the better digestive system.
+- Fiber for the better digestive system.
 A good mood is associated with good digestive health.
-And what can be best then loading your meals with enough fibre.
-Make sure half of your plate is full of fibre.
-Include more colours to your meals with more vegetables.
+And what can be best then loading your meals with enough fiber.
+Make sure half of your plate is full of fiber.
+Include more colors to your meals with more vegetables.

 We at RedHeal always try our best to provide you with expert information.
 However, if you still feel you need expert consultancy over diet, we are here for you.
 Reach to us and book nutritionist online through our portal.
 The least we assure you is to connect you with the best nutritionist in Hyderabad.